The Hobbit: Posthumous critical editions

 Since Tolkien's death, two critical editions of The Hobbit have been published, providing commentary on the creation, emendation and development of the text.
 In his 1988 The Annotated Hobbit, Douglas Anderson provides the text of the published book alongside commentary and illustrations.
 Later editions added the text of "The Quest of Erebor".
 Anderson's commentary makes note of the sources Tolkien brought together in preparing the text, and chronicles the changes Tolkien made to the published editions.
 The text is accompanied by illustrations from foreign language editions, among them works by Tove Jansson.

 With The History of The Hobbit, published in two parts in 2007, John D. Rateliff provides the full text of the earliest and intermediary drafts of the book, alongside commentary that shows relationships to Tolkien's scholarly and creative works, both contemporary and later.
 In addition, Rateliff provides the abandoned 1960s retelling of the first three chapters, which sought to harmonise The Hobbit with The Lord of the Rings, and previously unpublished illustrations by Tolkien.
 The book separates commentary from Tolkien's text, allowing the reader to read the original drafts as self-contained stories.

 Commercial success and collectors' market

 While reliable figures are difficult to obtain, estimated global sales of The Hobbit run between 35 and 100 million copies since 1937.
-In the UK The Hobbit has not retreated from the top 5,000 bestselling books measured by Nielsen BookScan since 1998, when the index began, achieving a three-year sales peak rising from 33,084 (2000) to 142,541 (2001), 126,771 (2002) and 61,229 (2003), ranking it at the 3rd position in Nielsen's "Evergreen" book list.
+This makes it one of the best-selling books of all time.
+In the UK, The Hobbit has not retreated from the top 5,000 bestselling books measured by Nielsen BookScan since 1998, when the index began, achieving a three-year sales peak rising from 33,084 (2000) to 142,541 (2001), 126,771 (2002) and 61,229 (2003), ranking it at the 3rd position in Nielsen's "Evergreen" book list.
 The enduring popularity of The Hobbit makes early printings of the book attractive collector's items.
 The first printing of the first English-language edition can sell for between £6,000 and £20,000 at auction, while the price for a signed first edition has reached over £60,000.